-The following table is intended to assist you in understanding the costs and expenses that an investor in the Fund's common shares will bear directly or indirectly.
-Shareholders should understand that some of the percentages indicated in the table below are estimates and may vary.
-The expenses shown in the table under "Other Expenses" and "Total Annual Expenses" are based on estimated amounts for the Fund's annual operations and assume that the Fund issues approximately [] common shares.
-If the Fund issues fewer common shares, all other things being equal, these expenses would increase as a percentage of net assets attributable to common shares.
+The following table is intended to assist you in understanding the costs and expenses that an investor in the Fund's common stock will bear directly or indirectly.
+Stockholders should understand that some of the percentages indicated in the table below are estimates and may vary.
+The expenses shown in the table under "Other Expenses" and "Total Annual Expenses" are based on estimated amounts for the Fund's annual operations and assume that the Fund issues approximately [] shares of common stock.
+If the Fund issues fewer common shares, all other things being equal, these expenses would increase as a percentage of net assets attributable to common stock.